HugoGranstrom/nimClog/README.md

 develop a proper HTML-over-Websocket library in Nim.
 I have neither the time nor knowledge to succeed with that.

 ## Example
-In `example/` there is an example with a TODO (how imaginative) and a Date picker.
+In `example/` there are examples with a TODO (how imaginative) and a Date picker and a second one with a simple chat app.
 You can run them by cloning the repo and installing the dependencies.
 Then you have to start a http server in `example/client` for example using `nimhttpd example/client`.
 After that you can open a second terminal window and run
-`nimble runAll` to build the client and start the Websocket server.
-Going to [localhost:1337](localhost:1337) should show you the demos then.
+`nimble runTodo` or `nimble runChat` to build the client and start the Websocket server.
+Going to [localhost:1337](localhost:1337) should show you the chosen demo then.

 ## Usage
 The easiest way to start at the moment is to clone the repo and modify `example/server.nim`, removing all content inside `startNimClog`.